fiomfd/ATCM2025/README.md

 - **Calculus II**: tangent planes, Newton method and gradient descent, Riemann sum

-- **Data Analysis**: data vectors, data matrices, central limit theorem, and use of public data
+- **Data Analysis**: public data and visualization, central limit theorem,

-- **Linear Algebra**: grayscale and RGB images, SVD, Haar wavelet decomposition
+- **Linear Algebra**: grayscale and RGB images and movies, SVD, Haar wavelet decomposition

 All examples are available in:
 - Julia + Pluto
+- MATLAB Livescripts
 - Python + Jupyter Notebook
-- MATLAB Livescripts

 These are intended to support active learning and can be used freely in classroom or self-study settings.